Getting Started

 - "Start a mystery series set in Victorian London"

-Brinley will set up your project and ask follow-up questions like target word count and specific genre details.
+Brinley will set up your project and ask follow-up questions like target length, format details, and genre or category specifics.

-Step 2: Add Your Main Character (2 minutes)
+Step 2: Add Your Key Entities (2 minutes)

 You: "Create a character named Elena Stormborn.
 She's a 24-year-old warrior princess who's brave but impulsive.
 She lost her family in a fire when she was young, which makes her reckless in battle."